NathanDezan/varkproject/README.md

 # varkproject
-This project is constituted studying about the "a guide to learning preferences" denominated VARK.
+This project constitutes studying about the “a guide to learning preferences” denominated VARK.